Nabil-Y/ProjectHub/README.md

 So I wanted to try and group all my projects in one repo and showcase them with Github Pages

-One of the goals of this project is to challenge myself because I'm just starting with Github and I don't know a lot
+The goal of this project is to challenge myself to learn more about Github and create a portfolio hosted by Github Pages

-So I want to learn more about Github and create a mini portfolio hosted by Github Pages
+Everyone will be able to follow my progress in learning web development and check my projects here

 ### [One page to share them all!](https://nabil-y.github.io/ProjectHub/)